Abhilash-CSYE6225-Cloud/WebApp/README.md

   ### APIs

   Available APIs in the project:
-  This is built using REST API and appropriate conventions
+  This is built using REST API and appropriate conventions Using Express

   ### How to use

     Run: Node listener.js
     Test:  npm run test

   *Retreive neccesary user details by id*: